This past week, I received a lot of questions regarding yet another newly-found router vulnerability, this time coming from Netgear.

 Many times, though not always, router vulnerabilities (security issues in general) are blown up for self-serving purposes.
 The security firms use them to brush up their reputation or sell software.
 And the media take advantage of them to boost their page views.

 (Let’s be honest with each other here.
-Many of the self-proclaimed “security experts” working for major media outlets know little or nothing about network security.
+Many of the self-proclaimed “security experts” working for major media outlets know little about network security.
 They probably don’t have time or desire to learn the mundane details of a particular vulnerability, either.
-Instead, they repeat information from hackers or security firms, or patch-write a security blog.)
+Instead, they repeat information from hackers or security firms or patch-write a security blog.)

 So most of the time, the vulnerabilities are not as bad as they are cracked up to be.